-The Global Ministries website is a wonderful resource for those interested in getting involved in mission work, whether through mission trips or by supporting missionaries’ work from home.
-The site has information about both short-term (a few weeks or months) and long-term (a few years) mission opportunities grounded both in work and in educational experiences.
-The site also highlights opportunities specifically for youth, young adults, seminarians and other special groups.
+Global Ministries is the first destination for those seeking to serve internationally.
+One need not be a member of a UCC or DOC church to apply.
+Short-term (a few weeks or months) and long-term (a few years) mission opportunities are grounded both in work and in educational experiences.
+Find unique opportunities for youth, young adults, seminarians and other special groups.

-UCC Volunteer Ministries provides a wide variety of opportunities to serve.
+UCC Volunteer Ministries provides a wide variety of opportunities to serve in the USA and our borderlands.
 Short-term projects can be as short as two weeks, while long-term service for a year or more is also available.
-Some summer programs are also available, ideal for students.
-Service opportunities exist all over the country and in Puerto Rico, and the minimum age and skills required vary greatly.
-Check out the website for more info, including the Partners in Service booklet of volunteer opportunities and an application form.
+Summer programs are also available, ideal for students.
+Long standing Partners sites include:

 Heifer Project International Learning and Livestock Center, Perryville, Arkansas